XDelta/ResoniteDirectEditGlobal/README.md

 # ResoniteDirectEditGlobal
-A [ResoniteModLoader](https://github.com/resonite-modding-group/ResoniteModLoader) mod for [Resonite](https://resonite.com/) that allows global string tags to be editted directly by typing in the field.
+A [ResoniteModLoader](https://github.com/resonite-modding-group/ResoniteModLoader) mod for [Resonite](https://resonite.com/) that allows global string tags to be edited directly by typing in the field.

 ## Installation
 1. Install [ResoniteModLoader](https://github.com/resonite-modding-group/ResoniteModLoader).